BaekNayoon/Today_I_Learned/School.md

 - ^continued: The librarians at my school are evil.
 They are worse zombies than in the movie.
 - Tech Theater: Blood and gore makeup
 - ^continued: Having a fake cut with fake blood dripping out of the side of my face did not exactly please any of my teachers... except my tech theater teacher...
+- Obvservation: The house across the street is moving out... to a house down two blocks?
+I have never met any of my neighbors
+- History class: The city of Lisbon met an earthquake, tsunami, and tornado on the same day, at the same time!
+It is now called "All Saints Day", since Portugal was the most religous at the time.
+But... yeah, there were close to no survivors.
+- Game Design: Our very tall TA who has a beard was actually a high school student this whole time!!!!
+- Free Block: Crappy Anime Club Leader Eric does a bad job at everything, specifically comfort.
+-